Padel court licence

 Hallmark & certification

 Upon completion of a padel court, an inspection by a recognised institute, such as Kiwa ISA Sport, is mandatory.
 This establishes whether the court meets the applicable sports technical standards.
+In addition, suppliers must have the padel cages structurally calculated to then be approved by NOC*NSF to be put on the sports product list.
+The same applies to surfaces such as sports floor and artificial grass.

 Padel court permit applications